How To Clean Sticky Wood Kitchen Cabinets

 - Dampen a cloth with a bit of vinegar and water to remove soap residue.

-Cleaning Sticky Cabinets With Baking Soda
+2. How To Clean Sticky Cabinets With Baking Soda

 If method one of using dish soap didn’t work, or you’re dealing with a sticky cabinet that requires a bit more scrubbing power, then baking soda is going to be the hero of the day.
 Similar to dish soap, baking soda won’t hurt your wooden finish as it isn’t abrasive.
+The Baking soda will also help to remove any odors that might be trapped in the cabinets.

 For method two, the baking soda method, follow the instructions below: